Who is this guidance for?

 Writing a good summary right now will save you time later, as you might want to use it in the future, for example on patient information sheets.
 Use this summary as a foundation to build on and adapt as your research develops.

 NIHR ‘make it clear’ - Plain English summaries in NIHR funded research

-The National Institute for Health Research (NIHR) is committed to making sure that each research study it funds has a clear and concise plain English summary.
+The NIHR is committed to making sure that each research study it funds has a clear and concise plain English summary.
 It is important that this information explains the research as a whole and is easy to read and understand.
 A good quality plain English summary, submitted as part of the standard application form, is a requirement of NIHR funding.

 If you are applying for NIHR funding, then many reviewers use this summary to inform their review of your funding application.
 They include clinicians and researchers who do not have specialist knowledge of your field as well as public reviewers.
 If your application for funding is successful, the summary will be used on NIHR and other websites.

 The summary will be assessed by NIHR reviewers and board and panel members who will comment on the summary as part of the review process.
 If it is not considered to be of a good quality then the researchers will be advised through the current feedback processes, and may be required to amend the summary prior to final funding approval.